DattaRahegaonkar/TWSThreeTierAppChallenge/README.md

 ```

 ## Kubernetes Manifests Files
-The `Kubernetes-Manifests-Files` directory holds Kubernetes manifests for deploying your application on AWS EKS.
+The `Kubernetes-Manifests-Files` directory holds Kubernetes manifests for deploying your application on Kubernetes Kind cluster using ingress.
 Understand and customize these files to suit your project needs.

 ## Project Details
 🛠️ **Tools Explored:**